-When a pupil is late to a lesson, they disrupt the learning of other pupils in that lesson as well as their own.
-This is not acceptable, and the expectation will be reinforced with a misconduct -1 negative point.
+When you are late, you disrupt the learning of other pupils in that lesson as well as your own.
+This is not acceptable, and the expectation will be reinforced with an escalation of same day after school detentions.
 As explained below, pupils that are persistently late to lessons will have further sanctions imposed.

-These could be pupils being placed onto Head of Year or Senior Leader report or 45-minute same-day afterschool detentions.
-Heads of Faculty may also put sanctions in place if the pupil is just turning up late to one particular subject.
+1st late to lesson • 15-minute same-day after school detention in the dining room at 3.15pm.